edwardtfn/TX-Ultimate-Easy/README.md

 1. A Sonoff TX Ultimate device
 2. Home Assistant installation
-3. ESPHome add-on installed in Home Assistant
+3. ESPHome (could be as an add-on to Home Assistant - version 2025.11.0 or later required)
 4. Basic knowledge of Home Assistant

 ## Installation